Ihatestick/Yuka-Takaoka/README.md

 Coming soon...

-+acces victim camera
++access victim camera

-+acces victim microphone

-+acces victim cmd
++access system info

 ohhhh... yeah and just reminding you that i am not responsible for any